CloudLabs-MOC/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_06-Implement_Network_Traffic_Management.md

     ![image](../media/az-104(8).png)

-1. Open another browser window but this time by using InPrivate mode and verify whether the target vm changes (as indicated by the message).
+1. Open another browser window, but this time by using InPrivate mode, and verify whether the target VM changes (as indicated by the message).

     > **Note**: You might need to refresh the browser window or open it again by using InPrivate mode.